cauld/race_mgr/server/README.md

      - `RM_MONGO_PASS` - That password you set when creating the user above
      - `RM_MONGO_HOST` - Use `localhost` if you are running on the same machine
      - `RM_MONGO_PORT` - Use `27017` unless you've customized
+     - `RM_ADMIN_USER` - All `admin` features/API endpoints require basic authentication.
+Set to whatever you want the admin username to be.
+     - `RM_ADMIN_PASSWORD` - All `admin` features/API endpoints require basic authentication.
+Set to whatever you want the admin password to be.
      - Open the Window's command prompt, `cd` to RMS server director (important), run `java -jar racemgr-0.0.X.jar` (X being the version you downloaded).

      NOTE for Devs: